kserve/kserve/docs/KFSERVING_DEBUG_GUIDE.md

                  |  KPA/HPA        |
                  +-----------------+
 ```
-1. Traffic arrive though:
+1. Traffic arrives through:
    - The `Istio Ingress Gateway` for external traffic
    - The `Istio Cluster Local Gateway` for internal traffic

 `Istio Gateway` describes the edge of the mesh receiving incoming or outgoing HTTP/TCP connections.
 The specification describes a set of ports
 that should be exposed and the type of protocol to use.
 If you are using `Standalone KFServing`, it uses the `Gateway` in `knative-serving` namespace,
-if you are using `Kubeflow KFServing`, it uses the `Gateway` in `kubeflow` namespace e.g on GCP the gateway is protected behind `IAP` with [Istio
+if you are using `Kubeflow KFServing`(KFServing installed with Kubeflow), it uses the `Gateway` in `kubeflow` namespace e.g on GCP the gateway is protected behind `IAP` with [Istio
 authentication policy](https://istio.io/docs/tasks/security/authentication/authn-policy).
 ```bash
 kubectl get gateway knative-ingress-gateway -n knative-serving -oyaml